duckhang2210/Election-Analysis/README.md

 ## Election-Audit Results

-1. There are total 369,711 votes were cast in this election
+1. There are total 369,711 votes were cast in this election.
    ![Total votes](/Resources/total_vote.png)
 2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 3. Which county had the largest number of votes?